The Road Less Traveled

 One of "Diario 500’s" favorite spots in Locorotondo is the Church of San Giorgio, a beautiful baroque church that dominates the town’s main square.
 The church's interior is a masterpiece of art and architecture, with intricate frescoes and ornate altars that reflect the town’s rich religious history.

 But Locorotondo’s charm extends beyond its architecture.
-The town is also famous for its wine, particularly its white wines, which are produced from the vineyards surrounding it.
+The town is also famous for its wine, particularly its white wines, produced from the surrounding vineyards.
 "Diario 500" recommends stopping at one of the local enotecas to sample the crisp, refreshing wines of the region, which pair perfectly with the local cuisine.

 Castiglione di Sicilia – Sicily’s Secret